Uganda

 Republic of Uganda

-The Republic of Bulgaria does not have an embassy in Uganda’s capital Kampala.
-Bulgarian nationals residing for a short or longer period of time in Uganda can forward any consular issues to the Embassy of the Republic of Bulgaria in Addis Ababa, Ethiopia.
+The Republic of Bulgaria does not have a functioning embassy in Kampala, the capital of Uganda.
+Bulgarian citizens residing in Uganda on a short or long-term basis may address consular matters to the Embassy of the Republic of Bulgaria in Addis Ababa, Ethiopia.

 Embassy of the Republic of Bulgaria in Ethiopia